Walter De Giusti

-Walter Alfredo De Giusti (born 1962 in Rosario - died May 27, 1998) was an Argentine spree killer who was known for murdering musician Fito Páez's grandmothers, as well as three other women.
+Walter Alfredo De Giusti (1962 in Rosario – May 27, 1998) was an Argentine spree killer who was known for murdering musician Fito Páez's grandmothers, as well as three other women.

 Biography

 Youth

 De Giusti studied at Dante Alighieri high school in Rosario, where he met Páez.
 At that time De Giusti played bass in a heavy metal band, while Páez studied piano and lived with his father and grandmothers, who acted as mothers, since the mother of Páez - the concert pianist Margarita Zulema Ávalos - died when he was eight months old.

 First murder

 De Giusti's killings began on October 31, 1986, when the then 23-year old Walter and 18-year-old brother Carlos Manuel De Giusti, entered a house on Garay Street 1081 in the city of Rosario while carrying out plumbing tasks.
-There he beat and stabbed two women: Ángela Cristofanetti de Barroso (aged 86) and her adopted daughter Naomi (aged 31).
+There he beat and stabbed two women: Ángela Cristofanetti de Barroso (aged 86) and her adopted daughter Noemí (aged 31).